THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 - TrackPoint
 - HDMI / Type-C
 - Windows boot from OpenCore
-- TouchScreen / Stylus (double click doesnt work and non-functional on mojave)
+- TouchScreen / Stylus (double click doesnt work well and only works in Catalina)
 - Internal Wi-Fi (use the heliport app to join networks just like the built in wireless and check "load at login" to autostart it if u would like...if u want to connect to your home internet automatically then u will need to edit the info.plist of the itlwm.kext with your ssid and password)
 - FileVault Supported
+- Recovery Supported
+- Fan Speed reporting (estimated speed not actual, requires use of FakeSMC and special EFI)

 ## Planned/In Progress Fixes

-- Accelerometer (likely will not have full support but may allow for a triggered rotate when keyboard flipped)
+- Accelerometer (Researching options)
-- Auto shut off of Keyboard when flipped into tablet mode
+- Auto shut off of Keyboard when flipped into tablet mode (Researching options)
-- Additional resolutions on internal monitor (may not be possible, so don't get your hopes up yet)
+- Additional resolutions on internal monitor (In-Progress; might actually be possible)
 - Native Brightness Key Activation
 - Native Sleep Button support
+- Touch Screen support in Big Sur

 ## What doesn't work